 - simple to make in about 30 minutes

-- tangy, with a lemon dijon dressing
+- tangy, with a little crunch from the asparagus

-- veggie Packed
+- veggie packed

 If you enjoy hearty seasonally inspired hearty dinner salad recipes, you’ll enjoy this asparagus macaroni salad.